gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 If you want to learn more, look at the section “Budgeting for Information Technology and Automated Information Systems” within the FMR.

-## 2. RDT&E, Production, and O&M can _all_ support software-intensive programs.
+## 2. RDT&E, Procurement, and O&M can _all_ support software-intensive programs.

 Software is referenced under all three appropriations within the Budgeting for Information Technology and Automated Information Systems in the FMR.
 Again, defer to your FM Support to navigate!